qoomon/yolo-secret/README.md

 - Secrets are deleted once they have been read
 - Secrets can be either plain **Text** or a **File**
 - Secrets have an expiration time (up to 14 days)
-- Secrets are encrypted at rest (aes-256-gcm)
+- Secrets are encrypted as an PGP message on the client side
-- Secrets can be protected by a passphrase in additon to the secret id

 ## Workflow
 - Upload a Secret to create a Secret URL
-    - Secret Share URL example: `https://yolo-secret.vercel.app/#AfNOis3I2GwIytTDxJvu6UW9e7rm6HGF`
+    - Secret Share URL example: `https://yolo.qoo.monster/ID#PASSPHRASE`
 - Send Secret URL to recipient
-- The recipient then can open then Secret URL and hit the REVEAL button
+- The recipient open the Secret URL and hit the REVEAL button
     - Once the secret is revealed it's already deleted and can not be accessed again

 ##

 ## Development

-### TODO
-- Add a passphrase generator

 ### Run Local
 ```sh